 Lastly, there are a few more toiletry items I’d recommend, which are a bit more on the “health” side of things.

 Aaaand that’s it!
-In addition to your toiletries, it’s obviously important to take a well-stocked, high-quality first aid kit to make sure you’re prepared for any emergencies.
+In addition to your toiletries, it’s obviously important to take a well-stocked, high-quality first aid kit on your thru-hike to make sure you’re prepared for any emergencies.

-If you haven’t seen it, yet, check out my complete packing list for hiking a long-distance trail in Europe.
+If you haven’t seen it, yet, check out my complete packing list for hiking a long-distance trail in Europe as well as my detailed packing guides on:

 Or just get on planning your own trip with my super cool 2-week itinerary for the Alpe Adria trail, including detailed stages & accommodation reviews.